 "By growing, our processes became more and more complex -- we run projects with resources from all over the world, and one project can have resources coming from three countries at the same time.
 So we have transfers between the different companies with different transfer rates," DuBois said during a panel session with other SAP users at the recent SAP Sapphire Now 2018 conference.

-"We also have multiple delivery models with different billing scenarios and billing schemes and we needed to start recognizing revenue -- as a professional services firm becomes bigger, you need to start recognizing revenue, differentiating between the actual billing of your services versus the actual revenue that you're recognizing in financial statements.
+"We also have multiple delivery models with different billing scenarios and billing schemes and we needed to start revenue -- as a professional services firm becomes bigger, you need to start revenue, differentiating between the actual billing of your services versus the actual revenue that you're in financial statements.
 So we needed to put that in place."

 Growth was also a key factor that led Moderna Therapeutics to embrace the intelligent enterprise, but it was the growth of data, not the organization.
 Moderna Therapeutics is a Cambridge, Mass.-based pharmaceutical development company that relies on data for both research and running the business, according to Marcello Damiani, the company's chief digital officer.